-Suspension of prosecution is broadly utilized in practice: of the 1,648,700 suspects processed by public prosecutors in 2009, 859,768 (52.1%) were disposed of by this method.
+Suspension of prosecution is broadly utilized in practice: of the 1,421,514 suspects processed by public prosecutors in 2012, prosecution was suspended for 789,392 (55.5%) suspects.

 D. Safeguards against Arbitrary Disposition

 1. Internal Administrative Review

 While public prosecutors exercise a quasi-judicial function, as officers belonging to the executive branch of government, they are required to consult with and obtain approval from their supervisors when making important decisions.
 This internal administrative review is called Kessai in Japanese.
 Depending on the gravity and/or the difficulty of the issues involved, multiple layers of Kessai, sometimes up to the Prosecutor General, may be required.
 This process ensures the reasonableness and consistency of the exercise of prosecutorial authority, and it provides an important learning opportunity for young prosecutors.